Mental Health Facilities Charlotte, NC

 Fairstone Home

-Fairstone Home is one of mental health facilities in Charlotte, North Carolina, located at 2744 Fairstone Avenue, 28269 zip code.
+Fairstone Home is a mental health facility in Charlotte, NC, located at 2744 Fairstone Avenue, in the 28269 zip code.
 Fairstone Home provides residential treatment.
-Fairstone Home provides behavior modification, group therapy and cognitive behavioral therapy to children / adolescents.
-Fairstone Home also supports people with trauma, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
-Additional services provided at Fairstone Home include case management.
+Fairstone Home provides cognitive behavioral therapy, group therapy and behavior modification to children / adolescents.
+Fairstone Home also supports people with PTSD, people with HIV or AIDS and LGBT.
+Some other services available at Fairstone Home include case management.

 Learn More

-Highland Mist Home is a mental health treatment clinic in Charlotte, North Carolina, located at 913 Highland Mist Lane, in the 28215 zip code.
-Highland Mist Home provides residential treatment.
-Highland Mist Home provides cognitive behavioral therapy, group therapy and trauma therapy to children / adolescents.
-Highland Mist Home also supports people requiring dual diagnosis treatment, people with PTSD and children/adolescents with serious emotional disturbance.
-Additional services provided by Highland Mist Home consist of family psychoeducation, education services and diet and exercise counseling.
+Mr Bills Place is one of mental health facilities in Charlotte, North Carolina, located at 8612 Nations Ford Road, 28217 zip code.
+Mr Bills Place provides residential treatment.
+Mr Bills Place provides behavior modification, couples/family therapy and activity therapy to children / adolescents.
+Mr Bills Place also supports people requiring dual diagnosis treatment, people with PTSD and children/adolescents with serious emotional disturbance.
+Additional services provided at Mr Bills Place include case management.

 Learn More